thuminhle59/Packaged-Food-Quality-Assessment-and-Recommendation/README.md

 ![Adds_catwise](https://raw.githubusercontent.com/thuminhle59/Novous_EatBetterNotLess/main/imgs/add_cat.png)

-**Most packaged foods contain at least 1 additives added for coloring, preservative, or emulsifiers.
+**Most packaged foods contain at least some additives added for coloring, preservative, or emulsifiers.
 In 1 package of Dessert, there could be up to 35 additives which definitely do more harm than good to our health.**

 ### IV.
 Developing Models